Bayesian Benefit-Risk Assessment with Dependent Outcomes via Latent Factor Models: Introduction

-Multi-criteria decision analysis (MCDA) is one of the most comprehensive quantitative frameworks for benefit risk assessment and it is widely used today \shortcite{keeney1993decisions, mussen2009benefit, dodgson2009multi}.
-It is a quantitative framework that allows users to weight outcomes by their utilities and can support any integrated single metric score.
-It has been developed over the last 50 years \cite{jong1976keeney} and has subsequently been used for assessing the benefit-risk balance of drugs \cite{glasziou1995evidence}, or other interventions \cite{ponce2000use}.
-In particular, it has been recommended by \shortciteA{mussen2007quantitative} and \shortciteA{garrison2007assessing} as a necessary tool in the regulatory setting \cite{muhlbacher2016patient}.
-MCDA also lends itself to sensitivity analysis around crucial variables, a methodology commonly referred to as SMAA \shortcite{tervonen2008survey, tervonen2011stochastic, lahdelma1998smaa} for which there is also a software package \cite{tervonen2014jsmaa}.
+Multi-criteria decision analysis (MCDA) provides a flexible and comprehensive quantitative framework for benefit--risk assessment and is widely used in practice \shortcite{keeney1993decisions, mussen2009benefit, phillips2014}.
+It allows outcomes to be weighted according to their utilities and supports the construction of integrated summary scores.
+MCDA has been developed over several decades \cite{jong1976keeney} and has been applied in the evaluation of drug treatments \cite{glasziou1995evidence} as well as other interventions \cite{ponce2000use}.
+It has also been recommended for use in regulatory settings \shortcite{mussen2007quantitative, garrison2007assessing, muhlbacher2016patient}.
+In addition, MCDA lends itself naturally to sensitivity analysis with respect to key inputs, leading to methodologies such as stochastic multi-criteria acceptability analysis \shortcite{tervonen2008survey, tervonen2011stochastic, lahdelma1998smaa}, for which software implementations are available \cite{tervonen2014jsmaa}.

-There has been some recent work on Bayesian modelling for MCDA analysis. \citeA{waddingham2016bayesian} conducted an analysis of multiple data sets, formed by both aggregated and patient level data, to incorporate uncertainty in the MCDA score.
-They propose a Bayesian probabilistic model to propagate the uncertainty caused by sampling variability to the final outcome of an MCDA study.
-The methodology is demonstrated using a model applied to nine binomial variables and one count variable.
-The model assumes that all variables are independent, and does not include assessing the model fit. \citeA{li2019bayesian} proposed a two-factor latent trait model to account for correlation amongst outcome variables, accommodating a combination of continuous and binary outcomes of interest.
-Furthermore, their approach introduced the use of latent factors that represent the benefit and risks.